gabriel-logan/DsacJs/docs/src/guide/introduction.md

 - **Modular Design**: Each data structure is implemented as a separate module, allowing you to import only what you need.

+- **Well Documented**: Comprehensive documentation and examples to help you get started quickly.

+- **Open Source**: DsacJs is open source and available under the MIT license.

+- **Supports Node.js and Browsers**: Works in both Node.js and browser environments.

+- **Supoorts ES6 Modules and CommonJS**: Supports both ES6 modules and CommonJS module systems.

 ## Documentation

 For more information on how to use DsacJs, check out the [documentation](https://gabriel-logan.github.io/DsacJs/guide/introduction.html).